RISE-Remote-Intranet-School-Environment/RISE-Syllabus/README.md

 Use intellij in order to use java and maven.
 In MYSQL Workbench, import the dump folder located in /Assets/dumpsylla/ .

-When you have succesfully imported the db and cloned the repository, you simple have to run SyllaApplication located in src/main/java/com/RISE/sylla/SyllaApplication.java with inteliji.
+When you have succesfully imported the db and cloned the repository, you simply have to run SyllaApplication located in src/main/java/com/RISE/sylla/SyllaApplication.java with inteliji.

 You can test that the application is running properly by trying with postman.
 For example, http://localhost:8081/user/users